GCTC-NTGC/gc-digital-talent/common/README.md

 Unfortunately, I do not know a good way around the "no-extraneous-dependencies" eslint error, hence turning that rule off entirely in step 4.

+# Translation Utility script

+This project contains a script (`src/tooling/checkIntl.js`) to help manage your react-intl translations files.
+It has been written to run without any dependencies or compilation.
+It is expected to be used along with the [formatjs cli](https://formatjs.io/docs/tooling/cli).
+Here are the recommended steps to handling translation:

+1. Run [formatjs extract](https://formatjs.io/docs/tooling/cli#extraction) to generate an **en.json** file with all your original strings.
+    - If this is the first time running this, also create an **fr.json** file consisting of an empty object `{}`, and a **whitelist.json** file consisting of an empty array `[]`.
+2. Run `checkIntl` with options specifying your `--en`, `--fr` and `--whitelist` files to check whether your **fr.json** file is up to date.
+This is the simplest use of the checkIntl script.
+3. More than likely you actually want to fix the fr file if you have untranslated strings.
+To this end, run `checkIntl` with the previous options, along with the `--output-untranslated` and `--rm-orphaned` options (a new file path and a boolean flag, respectively).
+4. Provide the outputted **untranslated** file to your translators, asking them to only change _defaultMessage_ field for each entry.
+5. When you reveive the file back from your translators, save it under a new name and rerun `checkIntl` with all the previous options, along with the `--merge-fr` option (a path to the new file).
+6. If, after translation, some entries are the same in English and French, add the keys to **whitelist.json**.
+7. Run [formatjs compile](https://formatjs.io/docs/tooling/cli#compilation) to transform **fr.json** into **frCompiled.json**.
+This latter file is what react-intl must load messages from.

+### On source control
+Only **fr.json** and **whitelist.json** need to be checked into source control.
+The other files created during this process are generated as needed or only used to communicate with translators, and may be deleted after use.

+### On running the commands
+It is most convenient to save the commands from step 3 and step 4 as scripts in a **package.json** file.
+For example, `npm run check-intl-admin` and `npm run check-intl-admin-merge` will execute those commands for the **/admin** folder.